ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/selected_software/vscode.md

 VSCode is a code editor that can run locally on your computer, or while connected to the cluster.

-When using VSCode on the cluster, please attempt to not use Remote SSH, as it will launch the code server on a head node, possibly creating resource conflicts if many users are doing it at once.
+When using VSCode on the cluster, please do not use Remote SSH as it will launch the code server on a head node, causing unneeded load.

-Instead, we can use a feature of VSCode: tunnels.
+Instead, we can use a feature of VSCode: [Remote Tunnels](https://code.visualstudio.com/docs/remote/tunnels).

 ## Setting up VSCode Tunnels